UWPCE-PythonCert/SystemDevelopment/slides_sources/source/testing.rst

 is not very readable.
 Why does this happen?

 Use what you learned last week about exceptions to throw a better exception, and then add a new test that confirms this behavior.
+Use mock for your test, so you are not hammering Wikipedia.